PixarAnimationStudios/ruby-jss/README.md

 JSS::Script.delete [321, 543, 374]
 ```

-See JSS::APIObject, the parent class of all API resources, for general information about creating, reading, updating/saving, and deleting resources.
+See [JSS::APIObject](http://www.rubydoc.info/gems/ruby-jss/JSS/APIObject), the parent class of all API resources, for general information about creating, reading, updating/saving, and deleting resources.

 See the individual subclasses for any details specific to them.

 ## OBJECTS IMPLEMENTED

+While the API itself supports nearly full CRUD (Create,Read,Update,Delete) for all objects, ruby-jss doesn't yet do so.
+Why?
+Because implementing the data validation and other parts needed for creating & updating can be time-consuming and we've focused on what we needed.
+As we keep developing ruby-jss, this list changes.
+If you'd like to help implement some of these objects more fully, please fork the github project and reach out to us at ruby-jss@pixar.com.

-See each Class's documentation for details.
+Here's what we've implemented so far.
+See each Class's [documentation(http://www.rubydoc.info/gems/ruby-jss)] for details.

 ### Creatable and Updatable